 - Now, add the new CNAME records provided by Blogger with the help of your DNS manager.

 - After a few minutes of adding such records, click on save and the site will start working.

 By performing these easy steps you can actually solve the problem where the Blogger’s CNAME Records for Custom Domain get Deleted.

-If the problem is not solved, it may be because you did not take step 4 seriously. [ you must remove connected domain with old account ]
+If the problem is not solved, it may be because you did not take step 1 seriously. [ you must remove the connected domain with the old account ]

-Try to solve the problem with the method provided at first rather than second.
-But, in my case, I found the second method more easier when I had no idea of webmaster central.
+Try to solve the problem with method 1 rather than second.
+But, in my case, I found the second method easier when I had no idea of Webmaster Central.

 If you fail to solve the problem, please comment down below or contact me or any other options before doing anything else.
 I will assist you to recover or find your CNAME records for bloggers.